Does New York City Care About The Safety Of Construction Sites?

 Is the New York City Council putting special interests ahead of the safety of New York City’s construction workers?
 That is the opinion of the editorial writers at the New York Post regarding an acrimonious construction safety proposal that has publicly opened up verbal hostility between union and non-union construction interests in the five boroughs.
+Here is what our team of New York construction accident lawyers has recently learned:

 The controversy began back in February when City Councilman Jumaane Williams offered Intro 1447, a proposal that is, according to the Post, “a bill to give unions control of even nonunion projects.”